rockman007372/Obsidian-Vault/Serialize and Deserialize Binary Tree.md

 ## Questions
 Serialization is the process of **converting a data structure or object into a sequence of bits** so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.

 Design an algorithm to serialize and deserialize a binary tree.
-There is no restriction on how your serialization/deserialization algorithm should work.
-You just need to ensure that a binary tree can be serialized to a string and this string can be deserialized to the original tree structure.

 ## Solution